moodlebox/moodlebox.net/content/en/help/internet-connection/index.md

 ---
-title: How to connect the Moodlebox to the Internet
+title: Connect the Moodlebox to the Internet
 authors:
   - Nicolas Martignoni
 type: kb